In transition? Bring on the identity crisis!

 If I were truly comfortable with this identity, I would have just been like, "I'm a life coach, bitches."
 (Bitches implied but probably not vocalized.)

 Finding the useful amidst the awkward

-Immediately afterward, I was frustrated with how milquetoast I’d been about it.
-Now, I’m actually really happy that I got such clear information about what I need to work on next.
+Immediately after the event, I was frustrated with how milquetoast I'd been about it.
+Now, I'm actually really happy that I got such clear information about what I need to work on next.

-I opened this blog a with a post about external change needing internal support.
-What I wish I’d done before the reunion was recognize where I still had insecurities and fears and coached myself around those, rather than worrying quite so much about business card design.
+What I wish I'd done before the reunion was recognize where I still had insecurities and fears and worked to resolve those, rather than worrying quite so much about business card design.
 (They are really pretty, though.)

 What I did was turn a blind eye to the hard stuff inherent in starting over.
 Years out of high school, I wanted to look established and successful.
 (Hello, ego, I don't remember inviting you to the party, but here you are!)
 I didn't want to look shaky and in the middle of transition, and in the moment I made a snap judgment to highlight my former stable career because it felt safer.